 ThinkFast Interactive and Highway Safety

-The number one cause of teen fatalities in the United States is motor vehicle crashes, and a significant number of fatalities can be prevented by supporting a comprehensive educational driving safety awareness program.
-Further, the recent Moving Ahead for Progress in the 21st Century Act (MAP21) contains specifications that state should pay special attention to teen drivers in a way that empowers them to be safe drivers.
-Over the last eight years, we have gained significant experience as a vendor producing teen driver safety programs for numerous state offices including Alaska, Virginia, Tennessee, Mississippi, Michigan, Kansas, and several others.
+The number one cause of teen fatalities in the United States is motor vehicle crashes and a significant number of fatalities can be prevented by supporting a comprehensive educational driving safety awareness program.
+Further, the recent Moving Ahead for Progress in the 21st Century Act (MAP21) contains specifications that states should pay special attention to teen drivers in a way that empowers them to be safe drivers.
+Over the last 20 years, we have gained significant experience as a vendor producing teen driver safety programs for numerous State offices, including: Alaska; Arizona; Arkansas; California; Colorado; Florida; Georgia; Illinois; Kansas; Michigan; Mississippi; New Hampshire; New York; Ohio; Oklahoma; Pennsylvania; Rhode Island; South Carolina; Tennessee; Texas; Virginia; West Virginia; and Wyoming.
 ThinkFast Interactive serves as an evidence-informed prevention intervention program that is readily available, affordable, and can be tailored to present information that is relevant to local policies and cultural norms.
-Further, ThinkFast has consistently produced statistically significant and measurable results in improving teen knowledge, attitudes, and behavior intentions towards safe driving.
-ThinkFast Interactive has proven itself as an effective and relevant way to get teens’ attention as it begins to shift group norms where it becomes “cool” to know safety information and further, to actually make choices to promote safety when on the highways.
+Further, ThinkFast Interactive has consistently produced statistically significant and measurable results in improving teen knowledge, attitudes, and behavior intentions towards safe driving.
+ThinkFast Interactive has proven itself as an effective and relevant way to get teens’ attention as it begins to shift group norms where it becomes “cool” to know safety information and further, to make choices to promote safety when on the highways.